tommytomatoe/ansible-playbooks/README.md

+# ansible-playbooks
-# ansible-playbooks: a collection of Ansible playbooks for provisioning and deploying
+a collection of Ansible playbooks for provisioning and deploying

+## How to use ansible-playbooks
+At Right Click Design and Plate.Work, we customize these sample playbooks to quickly provision and deploy web apps for development, staging, and production.

+Typically, we spin up as many DigitalOcean Droplets or AWS Compute units as needed, update the Inventory files, then fire away.
+The less time on configuring servers and VMs, the more time we have for solving mysteries.

+Hope you have fun!

 ## Install Ansible on the Control Machine
 Currently Ansible can be run from any machine with Python 2.6 or 2.7 installed (Windows isn’t supported for the control machine).